SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 08 October, 2024
+### 📅 Wednesday, 09 October, 2024
 ------
 ### Events
 ------
-Here are some significant events that have occurred on October 8 in the United States:

-- **Great Chicago Fire (1871):** The devastating fire that began on October 8, 1871, in Chicago, Illinois, destroyed thousands of buildings, killed an estimated 300 people, and left over 100,000 residents homeless.

-- **Cleveland Indians Win World Series (1948):** The Cleveland Indians (now the Cleveland Guardians) defeated the Boston Braves in the 1948 World
+Sure, here's a list of events and observances in the USA that occur on October 9:

+- **Leif Erikson Day**:
+  - Observed annually on October 9.
+  - Celebrates the Norse explorer Leif Erikson, who is believed to have led the first Europeans to North America.

+- **National Moldy Cheese Day**:
+  - A fun, unofficial food holiday that celebrates moldy cheeses like blue cheese and Roquefort.

+Please note that
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination 🚀✨ Every step forward is a step toward success! 🌟💪"
+"Embrace the journey, not just the destination! 🚀🌟 Every step counts, keep moving forward! 💪😊"